ignaciocampo/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+Database Management System (DBMS) is a software that is used to define, create and maintain a database and provides controlled access to the data.
+Relational Database Management System (RDBMS) is an advanced version of a DBMS.

 2. Why do tables need a `primary key`?

+Each database table needs a primary key because it ensures row-level accessibility. ...
+The values that compose a primary key column are unique; no two values are the same.
+Each table has one and only one primary key, which can consist of one or many columns.

 3. What is the name given to a table column that references the primary key on another table.

+A Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+We have to create a new Table

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.